Osiris-Team/Dyml/README.md

 not supported:
   - everything else that is not explicitly mentioned in this file
-  - side comments like -> # will not work :( use multiline comments instead
 ```
 Some extras:
  - **DYWatcher |** Yaml files watcher with recursive directory watching support.